 - 1. The Motion is GRANTED on an interim basis as set forth herein. - 2.
-Until such time as a final order is entered, the Debtors are authorized, but not directed, in their sole discretion to make payments on account of prepetition Critical Vendor Claims as described in the Motion in amounts not to exceed \$5,000 in the aggregate. - 3.
-The Debtors are further authorized, but not directed, to undertake appropriate efforts to enter into Trade Agreements with the Critical Vendors if the Debtors determine, in their discretion, that such an agreement is necessary to their postpetition operations, including, without limitation on the following terms: - (a) The amount of such Critical Vendor's estimated claim, after accounting for any setoffs, other credits and discounts thereto, shall be as mutually determined in good faith by the Critical Vendor and the Debtors (but such amount shall be used only for purposes of the Order and shall not be deemed a claim allowed by the Court, and the rights of all parties in interest to object to such claim shall be fully preserved until further order of the Court); - (b) The amount of payment toward the Critical Vendor's estimated claim; - (c) The Critical Vendor's agreement to be bound by the Customary Trade Terms, or such other trade terms as mutually agreed to by the Debtors and such Critical Vendor; - (d) The Critical Vendor's agreement to provide goods and services to the Debtors based upon Customary Trade Terms, and the Debtors agreement to pay the Critical Vendor postpetition in accordance with such terms; - (e) The Critical Vendor's agreement not to file or otherwise assert against the Debtors, their estates or their respective assets or property (real or personal) any lien (a "Lien") (regardless of the statute or other legal authority upon which such Lien is asserted) related in any way to any remaining prepetition amounts allegedly owed to the Critical Vendor by the Debtors arising from goods or services provided to the Debtors prior to the Petition Date, and that, to the extent that the Critical Vendor has previously obtained such a Lien, the Critical Vendor shall immediately take all necessary action to release such Lien;
+Until such time as a final order is entered, the Debtors are authorized, but not directed, in their reasonable discretion, to make payments on account of prepetition Critical Vendor Claims as described in the Motion in amounts not to exceed \$300,000 in the aggregate on an interim basis. - 3.
+The Debtors are further authorized, but not directed, to undertake appropriate efforts to enter into Trade Agreements with the Critical Vendors if the Debtors determine, in their reasonable discretion, that such an agreement is necessary to their post-petition operations, including, without limitation, on the following terms: - (a) The amount of such Critical Vendor's estimated claim, after accounting for any setoffs, other credits and discounts thereto, shall be as mutually determined in good faith by the Critical Vendor and the Debtors (but such amount shall be used only for purposes of the Order and shall not be deemed a claim allowed by the Court, and the rights of all parties in interest to object to such claim shall be fully preserved until further order of the Court); - (b) The amount of payment toward the Critical Vendor's estimated claim; - (c) The Critical Vendor's agreement to be bound by the Customary Trade Terms, or such other trade terms as mutually agreed to by the Debtor and such Critical Vendor; - (d) The Critical Vendor's agreement to provide its goods and services to the Debtors based upon Customary Trade Terms, and the Debtors' agreement to pay the Critical Vendor post-petition in accordance with such terms; - (e) The Critical Vendor's agreement not to file or otherwise assert against the Debtors, their estates or their respective assets or property (real or personal) any lien (a "Lien") (regardless of the statute or other legal authority upon which such Lien is asserted) related in any way to any remaining prepetition amounts allegedly owed to the Critical Vendor by the Debtors arising from goods or services provided to the Debtors prior to the Petition Date, and that,